 They’re robbed of movement and physical sensation.
 Rehab often helps them become more independent, but it can’t reverse the damage.

-At Krembil Neuroscience Centre, we’re trying to give them back what they’ve lost – through breakthroughs in stem cell research, tissue engineering, drug therapies and nanotechnology.
+Krembil Brain Institute, we're trying to give them back what they’ve lost – through breakthroughs in stem cell research, tissue engineering, drug therapies and nanotechnology.

 What does all this mean?
 There’s good potential for actual nerve cell regeneration using stem cell therapy.

-Krembil Neuroscience Centre, was the main site for an international trial of a drug that was effective in bringing back some sensation and physical movement for 31% of patients.
+Krembil Brain Institute was the main site for an international trial of a drug that was effective in bringing back some sensation and physical movement for 31% of patients.